LiamAllen/ChatterCord/README.md

-# ChatterCord v0.0.2
+# ChatterCord v0.0.3
 ## A Simple, Fast Chat App For You And Your Friends!
-Give it a try on Heroku: https://chatter-cord-82da2429d0a7.herokuapp.com/
+Give it a try: https://chattercord.com
 ## Changes In This Version
-  Version 0.0.2 implements 0Auth2.0 with GitHub's authentication API to allow users to have a persistent username and profile.
-This version is not ready for production, and may take some alteration to be run on your home computer.
+  -Added Bootstrap 5 implementation for a responsive user experience across devices.
+  -Added cookie policy with user preferences
+  -Added Terms of Use and Policy Page